fenetikm/falcon/README.md

 Colour scheme assumes that you have a working terminal (see iTerm2 and Kitty below) with **bold** and *italic* working.
 For Vim / Neovim and Tmux a similar assumption is made.

+To get going with the colour scheme, either install this repo using a Vim / Neovim plugin manager or clone / download the repo to a folder of your choosing.

 ### Vim / Neovim

 Install manually or use a package manager.